 Slide into R Park “Slide into R Park” is a collaborative program between Rendezvous Park (R Park), a program of the Jackson Hole Land Trust, Slideluck Youth Initiative, the Art Association of Jackson Hole, Teton County Library, and Latino Outdoors to empower the bilingual youth of Jackson by utilizing R Park to develop and inspire […]

-The Catalog of Works for the 2018 WyoView: Four Seasons project is available here.
+Click here to view the Catalog of Works for the 2018 WyoView: Four Season project.

 The Jackson Hole Land Trust will host an art exhibit at their 2018 Holiday Open House on Friday, December 14, featuring the JHLT’s WyoView: Four Seasons project which showcases artwork created by 19 local and regional artists on 19 JHLT easement-protected properties.
 The open house will be held at JHLT’s new permanent office space, is […]

 The Jackson Hole Land Trust is seeking to fill the position of Administrative Associate.
 Please see the job description for details.
 To apply, email a cover letter and resume to firstname.lastname@example.org.
 No phone calls, please.
 Submission Deadline: Friday, January 4, 2019 by 5 PM MST.

 I was delighted today to sit down with Mike Wardell on the Jenkins Ranch in the home he has lived in since he was 2.
 He was so kind to take me through the history of the Jenkins Ranch, and I came away so grateful that the Jenkins Family had the foresight to conserve much […]